Nutrition and Dietetics, B.S.

 • At least 70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-• At least 50% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+• Nearly 100% of program graduates are admitted to a supervised practice program within 12 months of graduation if they choose to go on to a dietetic internship.

 • A minimum of 80% of students completing dietetic internships and/or post-baccalaureate programs will indicate that they “strongly agree” or “agree” that their undergraduate education adequately prepared them for their post-B.S. education.